chperera/-Getting-and-Cleaning-Data-Course-Project/README.md

 [Recognition of human activity using smart phones.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones/)

 ### Files
-- CodeBook.md a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data
+- CodeBook.md describes the variables, the data, and all the transformations or work that I have performed to clean up the data.
-- run_analysis.R performs the data preparation and then followed by the 5 steps required as described in the course project’s definition:
+- run_analysis.R is followed by 5 steps required in the course project’s definition for data preparation:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set